-At the earliest opportunity after the closure of the complaint, the complaint handler makes sure that the service user and staff of the department involved understand the findings of the investigation and any recommendations made.
+At the earliest opportunity after the closure of the complaint, the complaints handler should always make sure that the customer and staff of the department involved understand the findings of the investigation and any recommendations made.

-[Senior management or management committee (or both)] will regularly review the information gathered from complaints and consider whether our services could be improved or internal policies and procedures updated.
+Senior management will review the information gathered from complaints regularly and consider whether our services could be improved or internal policies and procedures updated.
 As a minimum, we must:

-- use complaints data to identify the root cause of complaints - > take action to reduce the risk of recurrence - record the details of corrective action in the complaints file - systematically review complaints performance reports to improve service delivery.
+- use complaints data to identify the root cause of complaints - take action to reduce the risk of recurrence - record the details of corrective action in the complaints file, and - systematically review complaints performance reports to improve service delivery.